 Traditionally the supply of bees is calculated by the number of colonies placed.
 This is done for practical purposes because it would be difficult to estimate the number of bees used for pollination.
 However, most colonies placed for pollination are graded which helps to approximate the number of bees within the colony.
 Using colony grade in combination with the number of colonies placed, we estimate of the supply of bee that contributes to pollination services by looking at the bee supply on a frame basis.
 We estimate the total number of frames provided by taking the average grade of the colonies placed by each broker times the number of colonies that the broker and sum the results.

-To deal with the impact of quality variation on rental price, we created a qualityadjusted colony rental price measure.
-First, we calculated the rental price per frame by dividing each brokers average rental price by the average grade of the colonies the broker placed.
+To deal with the impact of quality variation on rental price, we created a quality-adjusted colony rental price measure.
+First, we calculated the rental price per frame by dividing each broker’s average rental price by the average grade of the colonies the broker placed.
 Then we multiplied this number by the overall average colony grade for the subsample of brokers over the survey period.
 This method brings colonies in different years to the same quality level and thus removes the bias resulted from quality differences.

 Last but not the least, to increase the comparability of prices over the years, we adjusted rental prices for inflation.
 We set the base year as 2014 in order to see how rental prices during the previous years would be like should they were set last year.
 By using the CPI Inflation calculator on the website of Bureau of Labor Statistics, we were able to bring all the prices to last year’s level and get a more realistic understanding of the colony rentals in almond pollination.